 6 Steps to Creating a Contingent Workforce Management Strategy

-A centralized engagement program is a great way to get a handle on the entire contingent worker lifecycle, from finding and engaging top talent, to properly managing their time at your company and possibly re-engaging them in the future.
+- A centralized engagement program is a great way to manage the entire contingent worker lifecycle, from finding and engaging top talent, to properly managing their time at your company and possibly re-engaging them in the future.

-Engaging contingent workers comes with an inherent risk, particularly if you do not currently have any policies regarding how these workers are engaged.
+- Engaging contingent workers comes with an inherent risk, particularly if you do not currently have any policies or loosely followed policies regarding how these workers are engaged.

-When you engage independent workers, it is critical to have an independent workforce management strategy so that your program can be effective and successful.
+To engage independent workers effectively and successfully, it is critical to have an independent workforce management strategy.
 Whether you work with independent contractors, freelancers or consultants, contingent workers must be engaged and managed differently than traditional employees.
-There is a distinct level of compliance risk associated with this pool of talent and the needs and desires of contingent workers are unique.
+There is a distinct level of compliance risk associated with this pool of talent, and the needs and desires of contingent workers are unique.

 Here are six steps to follow for creating an independent workforce management strategy.